lubeda/EspHoMaTriXv2/README.md

 ###### Lambda

-You cann use these in [lambdas](https://esphome.io/guides/automations.html?highlight=lambda#lambda-action) in your esphome YAML.
+You can use these in [lambdas](https://esphome.io/guides/automations.html?highlight=lambda#lambda-action) in your esphome YAML.

 all parameters have a default value.